Pre-Service Firefighter Education and Training

 Academic accommodations are provided to students with documented disabilities through the Accessibility Services Office.

-The expectation of Health Professionals is that they complete assigned work competently and in the allocated time, or that they anticipate difficulty in meeting deadlines and notify the appropriate person(s).
+The expectation of professionals is that they complete assigned work competently and in the allocated time, or that they anticipate difficulty in meeting deadlines and notify the appropriate person(s).

 The following regulations regarding assignments reflect this belief and are designed to ensure that graduates of the programs meet these expectations.